 The regional Treasurer will collect all invoices for regional expenses and will forward them to the ACES Treasurer on a timely basis.

 Upon receipt of a monthly ledger from the ACES Treasurer at the end of the fiscal year, the regional Treasurer will review regional revenue and expenses and will submit an annual report to the regional Executive Committee.

+The Treasurer serves as the chair of the Budget and Finance Committee.

+Section 7: Graduate Student Representatives.

+The Graduate Student Representative is appointed by the Executive Committee vote and is responsible for envisioning, creating, and enacting graduate student activities.
+The Graduate Student Representative is the chair of the Graduate Student Committee and co-chair of the Graduate Student and New Professionals Interest Network.

 ARTICLE V

-The Executive Committee, the Advisory Council of State Presidents, and the General Assembly
+The Executive Committee, the State Presidents Council, and the General Assembly

 Section 1.
 Membership of the Executive Committee.

-The Executive Committee shall be comprised of the President, President-Elect, Immediate Past-President, Secretary, and Treasurer.
+The Executive Committee shall be composed of the President, President-Elect, Immediate Past-President, Secretary, and Treasurer, and Graduate Student Representative.

 Section 2.
 Function of the Executive Committee.